lemoswilson/octatrack_ableton_sync/README.md

 # (WIP DO NOT USE IT)

 # Octatrack Ableton Sync
-Little workaround for the inability to set Octratrack’s `Chain After` setting to something like `Immediate` , that would allow it to behave the same way as `Direct Start` works on Analog Four.
+Little workaround for the inability to set Octratrack’s `Chain After` setting to something like `Immediate`, that would allow it to behave the same way as `Direct Start` works on Analog Four.
+This scripted is intended to work on a very limited and specific set of configurations, I do not guarantee that this will work if you don't follow exactly what's been laid in this README file.
+Also, use this script at your own's risk.

+# Motivation
 The quickest response for changing patterns on Octatrack is `2/16` , which is definetely fine if you are performing and OT is the clock/master device on your setup.
 Things start to get a bit complicated if you want the OT to be a slave device, and you want to change patterns from devices other than the OT.

 This is where this script comes in.
-It’s inteded to allow you to write pattern changes to the OT from Ableton’s clips on session view in a consistent and easy way.
-Albeit limited to work only on 4/4 time signature, and when Ableton’s global quantization setting is set to 1 bar, and Octatrack patterns are an integer number of bars long on a 4/4 time signature, it is enough for me to be able to write dance music without having to worry about syncing issues between both machines.
+It’s inteded to allow you to write pattern changes to the OT from Ableton’s clips on Session view in a consistent and easy way.
+Albeit limited to work only on `4/4` time signature, and when Ableton’s `Clip Launch Quantization` setting is set to 1 bar, and Octatrack patterns are an integer number of bars long on a `4/4` time signature, it is enough for me to be able to write straightforward dance music without having to worry about syncing issues between both machines.

-With help from Ableton Drummer’s [MIDI NOTE TO BANK SUB PROGRAM](https://blog.abletondrummer.com/convert-midi-messages-in-ableton/), this script allows you to send Program Change messages on time from Session View Clips to Octatrack while keeping Clip Launch Quantization set to 1 bar, so no more of that thing where Octatrack pattern chaining would be 1 bar behind your intention.
+With help from Ableton Drummer’s [MIDI NOTE TO BANK SUB PROGRAM](https://blog.abletondrummer.com/convert-midi-messages-in-ableton/), this script allows you to send Program Change messages on time from Session View Clips to Octatrack while keeping `Clip Launch Quantization` set to `1 bar`, so no more of that thing where Octatrack pattern chaining would be 1 bar behind your intention.

-NOTE: Before trying out this script, you might want to attempt to send MIDI CC #35 (Stop/Start) messages together with Program Changes messages.
-This could possibly allow you to instantly change patters on OT, without the need to worry about quantization issues, as long as you send the messages exactly at the moment you want it to change.
+NOTE: Before trying out this script, you might want to attempt sending `MIDI CC #35 (Stop/Start)` messages together with Program Changes messages.
+This could possibly allow you to instantly change patterns on the OT  without the need to worry about quantization issues, as long as you send the messages exactly at the moment you want it to change.
 For me, this setup did not work, hence the creation of this script.
+I do have the intention of writing a more generic version of this script that would allow a broader use case, but for now this is enough for my needs.
+PRs for generalizing the behavior for different `Clip Launch Quantization` and `Chain After` settings are welcome.

 ## Installation
 Clone/download the folder and add it to Ableton’s MIDI Remote Script path